 Python has some fundamental differences with standard imperative languages, which are the majority of languages covered by these documents, and the general avoidance mechanisms offered by those documents does not always apply to Python.
 In such cases, this document will make the recommendation to “follow the applicable avoidance mechanisms of ISO/IEC 24772-1:202X clause 6.x.5”.

-5.2.2 Common mitigation mechanisms
+5.2.2 Most important avoidance mechanisms

 Each vulnerability listed in clause 6 provides a set of ways that the vulnerability can be avoided or mitigated.
 Many of the mitigations and avoidance mechanisms are common.
 This subclause provides the most effective and most common mitigations, together with references to which vulnerabilities they apply.
 The references are hyperlinked to provide the reader with easy access to those vulnerabilities for rationale and further exploration.
 The mitigations provided here are in addition to the ones provided in ISO/IEC 24772-1:202X , clause 5.4.